 Empty parking stalls at Fullerton Junior College February 14, 2017 at approximately 8:33 a.m- just two weeks after classes started for the Spring semester.
 Shouldn’t all the spaces be full just two weeks into a new school year?

-You read that correctly- $29 million dollars and your beloved Berkeley Ave- originally constructed to help north/west bound travelers avoid Harbor Blvd and downtown Fullerton’s traffic congestion- will now have two additional traffic signals to contend with.
-The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, the college always and forever needs more parking and to hell with neighbor concerns.
+You read that correctly- $29 million dollars and your beloved Berkeley Ave- originally constructed to help north and west bound travelers avoid the intersections of Chapman/Lemon and Chapman/Harbor- will now have two additional traffic signals to contend with.
+The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, the college always and forever needs more parking and they don’t listen to neighbor concerns.
 This blogger and the entire neighborhood disagrees with and will fight you and your plan to ruin our community with the unnecessary building of parking structures and football stadiums.
-We eagerly await the Draft EIR, as we love to read documents like that for fun.
-I know you’ll personally let me know when the report is ready to be downloaded and viewed.

 Here’e the shiny new toy the college wants to have all for themselves: